What is a Zero Hours contract?

 Supporters of the notion that flexible working arrangements, under zero hours contract arrangements, suit many people’s circumstances point to a range of statistics to back up their claims.
 Data from the Office of National Statistic’s Labour Force Survey shows that the majority of workers on zero hours contracts (63%) did not want to work more hours.
 This figure was only marginally lower than the equivalent data for those in employment not on a zero hours contract (74%).

-Similarly a report previously published by the Chartered Institute of Personnel and Development (CIPD) found that zero-hours workers, when compared to the average UK employee, are just as satisfied with their jobs (60% versus 59%); actually happier with their work-life balance (65% vs 58%); and less likely to think they are treated unfairly by their organisation (27% vs 29%).
+Similarly a report previously published by the Chartered Institute of Personnel and Development (CIPD) found that a zero hours contract worker, when compared to the average UK employee, are just as satisfied with their jobs (60% versus 59%); actually happier with their work-life balance (65% vs 58%); and less likely to think they are treated unfairly by their organisation (27% vs 29%).

 In evidence cited to suggest the value of zero hours arrangements, the CIPD found that zero hours workers are, on average, nearly twice as likely to be satisfied with having no minimum set contracted hours, as they are to be dissatisfied.